 We suggest this library because it permits the programmer to operate with the orders in MQL5 the same way it was in MQL4.
 In short, the library permits OLS (order language system) to become similar to that of MQL4.

 You can get The mq4.mqh library file from chosen programmers online.
 We added a bit of functionality after obtaining ours from one such programmer.
 We combined everything into a single file.
 This library is meant to cover just the order systems.

 - Ensure that the MT5 platform’s instance is open

 - After getting the MT5 platform open, tap the File -> Open data folder” …\MQL5\Include.”

-- Drop the library file (mq4.mqh) to this folder.
+- Drop the library file (mq4.mqh) into this folder.

 - Refreshing the MT5 platform is important now.
 Close it and open it again.

-- Now open MetaEditor5 and expert advisor’s source code.
+- Now open MetaEditor5 and the expert advisor’s source code.

 - In SimpleEA.mq5’s source code, add the string: #include <mq4.mqh>

-- After you add the string to the source code, press the “F7” button and assemble the SimpleEA.mq5’s source code.
-Also, there’s a “Compile” option mentioned on the MetaEditor 5’s toolbar.
+- After you add the string to the source code, press the “F7” button and assemble SimpleEA.mq5’s source code.
+Also, there’s a “Compile” option mentioned on MetaEditor 5’s toolbar.